 The highest copper concentration in Zaporizhzhia (28.6 mg/kg dm) was comparable to the highest concentration in Mogilev - sewage plant (27.2 mg/kg dm) or Mogilev (29.8 mg/kg dm), but concentrations as high as 1,120 mg/kg dm were detected in samples from Svislach River in Gatovo (Nezhyba et al. 2012).
+Highest concentration of copper of all samples was found in Kherson (139 mg/ kg dm).

 The presence of lead above the LOQ was detected at all sampled sites in Ukraine and Belarus where it was analysed.
-The highest concentration was found in samples from Zaporizhzhia (up to 171 mg/kg dm), about half of the highest concentration found in Gatovo (81 mg/kg dm).
-In all cases, the highest concentration detected was higher than at the Berezinskyi reference site (5.5 mg/kg dm); (Nezhyba et al. 2012).
+The highest concentration was found in samples from Zaporizhzhia (up to 303 mg/kg dm), while the highest concentration found in Gatovo was 81 mg/kg dm.
+In all cases with one exception, detected concentrations were higher than at the Berezinskyi reference site (5.5 mg/kg dm); (Nezhyba et al. 2012).